Place kick: Australian rules football

 In the early decades of the sport of Australian rules football, place kicks were regularly used for taking set shots for goal after a mark or free kick, and occasionally for the purposes of kicking off after a behind.
 The use of a place kick in these circumstances was not required by the laws of the game, nor was it used universally, and many players preferred punts or drop kicks.

 To execute with the oval ball, a divot would be created with the heel in the direction of the goal; the ball would be placed at a slight upward angle in the divot with its long axis pointed at the goal.

 Place kicking was considered the longest and most accurate type of kick for a skilled practitioner, but more erratic than a punt for a player who was less adept.
-The laws allowed a player to place the ball for a place kick, take a run up, then regather the ball and play on instead of kicking it, in order to catch defenders offguard.
+The laws allowed a player to place the ball for a place kick, take a run-up, and then regather the ball and play on instead of kicking it, in order to catch defenders off guard.

-The use of place kicking declined rapidly from as early as the late 1910s, and was considered a lost art by the late 1920s, partly due to the increased speed of the game and stoppages of the game to execute one.
+The use of place kicking declined rapidly from as early as the late 1910s, and it was considered a lost art by the late 1920s, partly due to the increased speed of the game and stoppages of the game to execute one.
 Aside from any of these time issues, another considerable factor in the eventual disappearance of the place kick was that the changes to the football's shape, design, and constituent materials — and, especially, according to ex-Melbourne player Les Rainey in the late 1930s, to a very significant reduction in the weight, the thickness of the soles, and robustness of the standard football boot.
 Rainey surmised that it had made the once-standard place kick, especially over longer distances, a far more difficult kick to execute.

-Rarely, some players continued to use place kicks until as late as the 1950s, but the skill is entirely obsolete in modern football.